cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Init(key, nonce)
 ~~~

-The `Init` function initizalizes a vector of `D` AEGIS-256 states with the same `key` and `nonce`, but a different context `ctx`.
+The `Init` function initializes a vector of `D` AEGIS-256 states with the same `key` and `nonce` but a different context `ctx`.
 The context is added to the state before every update.

 Steps: